10 Best Beppu Sand Bath Entry Fees and Thermal Spots (2026 Guide)

 Do I need to bring my own towel to the baths?

 Beppu is a unique city that offers incredible thermal experiences.
 The sand baths are a highlight for any visitor to Japan.
-With many affordable options, you can enjoy multiple locations easily.
+With entry fees ranging from ¥1,500 to ¥2,660 in 2026, you can enjoy multiple locations on a modest budget.
 We hope this guide helps you plan your perfect relaxation trip.